kevinchalet/opennetty-core/README.md

 OpenNetty requires listing the gateways in the configuration file.

-For that, you need to a `Device` node with the correct brand/model attributes for each gateway present in the installation and a `Gateway` node containing the gateway details, including its unique name and whether OpenNetty will use a serial or TCP socket to initiate OpenWebNet sessions:
+For that, you need to add a `Device` node with the correct brand/model attributes for each gateway present in the installation and a `Gateway` node containing the gateway details, including its unique name and whether OpenNetty will use a serial or TCP socket to initiate OpenWebNet sessions: